 Areas of Research:

-Remote Sensing, Water Resources and Environment, Water Quality, Deep Learning, Data Simulation, Voice Recognition
+Remote Sensing, Water Resources and Environment, Water Quality, Optical properties, Ocean, Costal & inland waters, Machine Learning, Voice Recognition

-Salem Ibrahim Salem obtained his PhD in Civil Engineering from The University of Tokyo, Japan in 2017.
-He obtained his MSc in Sanitary Engineering from Alexandria University, Egypt in 2011.
+Salem Ibrahim Salem obtained his Ph.D. in Civil Engineering from The University of Tokyo, Japan in 2017.
+He obtained his B.Sc. and M.Sc. in Civil Engineering from Alexandria University, Egypt in 2005 and 2011, respectively.
 Salem worked as a full-time teaching assistant at the School of Engineering, Alexandria University for 8 years (2006-2014).
-He also worked as a researcher at The University of Tokyo for almost two years (2017-2019).
+He was also a researcher at The University of Tokyo for two years.
 He is an ad-hoc reviewer for several international journals.

-Salem is currently a co-investigator of the validation team of GCOM-C satellite, through JAXA research project.
-Meanwhile, he is conducting many field campaigns in various Japanese lakes and coastal areas (e.g., Lake Kasumigaura, Tokyo Bay, Ise Bay, and Setonaikai Bay).
-During field campaigns, many water quality measurements are conducted includes apparent optical properties (i.e., remote sensing reflectance), inherent optical properties (e.g., absorption and backscattering coefficients) and water quality parameters (e.g., chlorophyll concentrations).
+Salem is currently a co-investigator of the validation team of the GCOM-C satellite through a JAXA research project.
+He is a member of the NASA/PACE Early Adopter program to develop water quality algorithms for the PACE satellite and promote PACE products among the Japanese community.
+Meanwhile, he is conducting many field campaigns at various Japanese lakes and coastal areas (e.g., Lake Kasumigaura, Tokyo Bay, Ise Bay, and Setonaikai Bay).
+During field campaigns, many water quality measurements are conducted including apparent optical properties (i.e., remote sensing reflectance), inherent optical properties (e.g., absorption coefficients) and water quality parameters (e.g., chlorophyll concentrations).